justynakantyka/todo-list/README.md

 # todo-list
 Simple and intuitive tool designed to help you manage your tasks efficiently, whether they are related to your private life or work responsibilities.

+## Requirements
+- Node.js 18 or Node.js 16 installed (To check node version run: `node -v` or `nvm version` (if you are using nvm))
+- Npm installed (It should already be installed when you install Node.js.
+To check, run: `npm -v`)
+- MongoDB Installed and Configured

 ## Getting Started
 1. Clone the Repository:
 ```